sohahere/policydoc-ai/README.md

 The project demonstrates not only how to build a working RAG pipeline, but also how to evaluate retrieval quality, handle tables, provide citations, test failure cases, add lightweight LLMOps-style observability, and reason about production improvements.

-This makes it suitable as a portfolio project for fresher AI Engineer / ML Engineer roles.